Ilyas-Taj07/Ilyas-Taj07/README.md

 **Pickit** is a tool that lets you extract color **hex codes** by uploading an image, pasting a URL, or pasting a screenshot.
 It also features a **PX to REM converter** for responsive design.
 A simple yet powerful tool for web developers and designers.

+### 5. **Flickpad** [Modbile App]

+A feature-rich notepad app built with **React Native Expo** that goes beyond just taking notes.
+Flickpad offers a clean and intuitive interface with the following key features:

+- **Text Notes** – Quickly jot down ideas, reminders, or detailed content.
+- **Checklist** – Create to-do lists or checkable task lists to stay organized.
+- **Spend Sheet** – A simple monthly budget tracker.
+Set a total budget, add expenses, and track how much you've saved.
+- **Note Locking** – Password-protect your notes to keep sensitive information secure.

+Security is also a focus: Flickpad allows you to lock notes with a password, ensuring sensitive information stays private.

+At its core, **Flickpad** is a powerful notepad app with added tools for productivity and personal finance tracking.

 ## 🛠️ Technologies Used

 - **Frontend:** HTML, CSS3, JavaScript, React.js